ivaleraM/GLFM/README.md

 Requirements
 ------------
 In general, the main requirements include a gcc compiler suitable for your OS and the  [GNU GSLlibrary](https://www.gnu.org/software/gsl/).
+After you have downloaded GSL, open terminal 􏰫and run ./configure, make and make install.
+If you are using Windows, your windows terminal might not recognise the ./configure, make, make install instructions because these are Linux command line tools.
+You can use MinGW, see the [MinGW installation guide](https://people.eng.unimelb.edu.au/ammoffat/teaching/20005/Install-MinGW.pdf).
+In the MinGW shell run the ./configure, make, make install in the folder where you've downloaded the GSL library and it will recognise the instructions.

 For Python: